3cqs-coder/SymBot/docs/README.md

 #### What is the difference between SymBot and SymBot Hub?
 - SymBot is the software used for trading, while SymBot Hub serves as a central platform to manage multiple SymBot instances, offering a simplified and more efficient way to access them.
 SymBot Hub includes a live dashboard, unified active deals and bots views across all instances, and a full bot management interface for creating, editing, and deleting bots on any instance without switching between them.
 While SymBot Hub is optional, it is highly recommended if you're running multiple SymBot instances.

+#### Why won't SymBot start, or why am I seeing an unsupported engine warning?
+- SymBot requires Node.js v22 or later.
+If you are running an older version, `npm install` may print an *unsupported engine* warning and the application may fail to start or behave unexpectedly.
+Check your version with `node --version` and upgrade if it is below v22.
+On systems with multiple Node.js versions installed, a version manager such as **nvm** can be used to select the correct one.

 #### How can I disable logging to file to save disk space?
 - While we do not recommend disabling logging to file, you have the option to do so by running adding the argument `clglite` when starting the application.